 Materials

-- Gloves to protect your hands from absorbing the solvent which in this case is the mineral spirits
+- Gloves to protect your hands from absorbing the solvent

 - 100% acetic acid cure silicone

-- A can of mineral spirits also known as mineral turpentine or white spirit
+- A can of mineral spirits (also known as mineral turpentine or white spirit)

 Procedures

-- Prepare a clean ziplock bag, the ziplock bag can be recycled or reused
+- Prepare a clean ziplock bag

 Using 100% Cure Silicone And Silicone Oil